 Temporary Resident Visas

-The Temporary Resident Visas are given to tourists, those who have family in Canada, as well as business people and others.
-The sub-types of Temporary Resident Visas are as follows:
+The Temporary Resident Visas for Canada are given to tourists, those who have family in Canada, as well as business people and others.

 Canada Study Visa

 A student visa for Canada is given to those who have an admission from a Canadian university to complete their studies.
 If you are going to Canada to study for less than 6 months, then you can only get a general visa, but for more than 6 months of studies, you will need a Student Visa.

 Canada Temporary Worker Visas

 Temporary Foreign Worker visas are given to those people who have a job offer in Canada and will work for up to 6 months.
 To get this visa, the person must present a valid job offer letter from an employer and qualify for a temporary visa.